 The District of Columbia website provides the following guidance:

 “Conducting business” shall be defined as any trade, profession, or activity that provides, or holds itself out to provide, goods or services to the general public or to any portion of the general public, for hire or compensation in the District of Columbia.

 A foreign filing entity shall not be considered to be doing business in the District based on performing those actions outlined in D.C.
 Code. § 29-105.05.

 This is not an exhaustive list and there may be additional activities that do not constitute doing business.

-Keep in mind that even if the District of Columbia does not require a Statement of Foreign Registration for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a Washington, D.C.
+Foreign Registration Statement is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

 All entities registered in Washington, D.C., including foreign LLCs, corporations, and other entities, are required to file a biennial report in the District every two years.

 The first report is always due on April 1 in the calendar year following the year of formation and biennially thereafter.
 For example, a company filed on February 1, 2020, would have to file its first biennial report by April 1, 2021.

 The fee for this biennial filing is $300, except for non-profits, which pay $80.